After three years of closure, the world-renowned National Portrait Gallery is finally returning on June 22, 2023. That’s tomorrow, folks!

 Having been open since 1856, the building has been receiving its most extensive redevelopment project since the close of the 19th century—1896, to be precise!
-The gallery shut in June 2020, and new works will include a brand new entrance to increase the capacity.
+The gallery shut in June 2020, and new works include a brand new entrance to increase the capacity.

 At first, it was thought the gallery – which houses over 215,000 works – would reopen in spring 2022, but Covid-induced delays to building mean it will come a few months after this initial prediction.
-By the sounds of it, the new-look gallery will be worth the wait.
+By the sounds of it, though, the new-look gallery will be worth the wait.

 What’s new at the National Portrait Gallery?

 The East Wing, which was part of the 1896 revamp, is also making a return; now named the Weston Wing.
-Office spaces that temporally held part of the space are being transformed into top lit galleries on the first floor.
+Office spaces that temporally held part of the space are being transformed into top-lit galleries on the first floor.
 There’s also a brand new learning centre to transform the education the gallery can deliver.